-For Lionel’s loneliness, and arguably the loneliness of Romanticism, is best understood as the realization that the hope for any companionship has already long been extinguished by, paradoxically, strangely, companionship’s own ontological nature as loneliness.
+Lionel’s loneliness, and arguably the loneliness of Romanticism, is best understood as the realization that the hope for any companionship has already long been extinguished by, paradoxically, strangely, companionship’s own ontological nature as loneliness.
 We might turn to Percy Shelley’s state of nature imaginary in A Defence of Poetry (1821) to see how loneliness as sketched out in the novel scrambles the definition of companionship Shelley famously articulates.
-Shelley writes that, “the social sympathies, or those laws from which as from its elements society results, begin to develope [sic] themselves from the moment that two human beings coexist.”
+Shelley writes that “the social sympathies, or those laws from which as from its elements society results, begin to develope [sic] themselves from the moment that two human beings coexist.”
 When two persons meet in the state of nature, this meeting founds the social sympathies, the laws that we call norms that then engender society itself.
 Shelley’s vision of the social’s origin unfolds in chronologically temporal fashion—“the future is contained within the present as the plant within the seed”—and something akin to this notion surfaces at the site of the Sybil’s Cave that opens The Last Man (511).

 Only, in this scene, Shelley’s Defence-dictum is dizzied by companionship’s essential, internal, lonely yearning for a futurity whose horizon dims under the shade of the sun that would illuminate it.
 In 1818, when the two anonymous travelers enter the Cave, they find the scattered, multilingual, fragmentary jottings, the scholium, as it were, on the Sybilline apograph: